 What is the European Genre Forum?

-Now in its second year, the European Genre Forum (EGF) is an training programme that sets to boost the careers of future European players in the genre film industry through three talent labs, packed with trainings, panels mentoring and pitching sessions.
-For this programme, eight projects will be selected.
-The programme is jointly organized by Fantastic Zagreb Film Festival, Imagine Film Festival (Amsterdam), Black Nights FF and its Industry platform Industry@Tallinn& Baltic Event (Tallinn) and Screen Division (Paris).
-The programme is supported by the Creative Europe – MEDIA programme of the European Union.
-The EGF is aimed at emerging European genre filmmakers.
-The training cycle will not only boost the film projects they are working on, but will also give all participants invaluable knowledge, insights and a professional network.
-At the end of the training programme, filmmakers will also be connected to decision makers within the fantastic film industry.
+Now in its eight year, the European Genre Forum (EGF) is a training programme that sets to boost the careers of future European players in the genre film industry through four talent labs, packed with trainings, panels mentoring and pitching sessions.
+The programme is jointly organised by Fantastic Zagreb Film Festival, Imagine Film Festival (Amsterdam), Black Nights FF and its Industry platform Industry@Tallinn&Baltic Event (Tallinn).

 Who can apply for European Genre Forum?

 The EGF is aimed at European directors developing their first or second feature length genre film project with an established producer attached.
-A screenwriter can also be part of the project team.
-Genre films and related genres includes horror, science fiction, fantasy, anime, dark thrillers, dark comedies, mystery, adventure and martial arts.
+Genre films and related genres includes horror, science fiction, fantasy, anime, dark thrillers, dark comedies, mystery, adventure and martial arts as well as TV series.
 Documentaries with a focus on genre film can also be considered.

 Participants should previously have directed/produced at least one short film that has been screened internationally.

 The opportunity to take your project to a new level, with the help of seasoned professionals and a training programme tailored to first time filmmakers in the areas of producing, directing and sales & packaging with the focus to develop the project ready for further professional markets.

 Invitation includes access to all the Festival and EGF activities including:

 - Live pitch sessions from the selected projects